aleph2c/miros/docs/_sources/quickstart.rst.txt

 weather and get the weather.

 There can be many events which all share the same name; an event's name is called a signal.
-An event of a particular signal, can also carry a python object with it.
-As this event is passed through the system, the object that it is carrying stays linked to it.
-A linked object is called a payload.
-The miros library lets you link any python object to an event, or in other words, your Event can have any Python object as a payload.
-However, we are limiting ourselves to only send namedtuples as payloads, because they are immutable and provide very nice syntax.
+An event can also carry a python object with it as a payload.
+In this design we are limiting ourselves only to send namedtuples as payloads, because they are immutable and provide very nice syntax.

 Here is how you would use the miros library to publish (public send) a ``REQUEST_DETAILS_FOR_CITY`` event: